 Facelift and Neck Lift Overview

 Dr. Niamtu has been performing face and neck lift surgery for over 20 years and this website represents transitions through these decades of experience.
-His current technique is deep plane face and neck lift which is a culmination of experience in over 1,600 facelifts.
+He is passionate about Deep Plane Face Lift and performs around 100 facelifts per year.

 Don’t miss our Facelift Video Page for the most information.